 You have no doubt spent time and money preparing your apartment for guests.
 You’re a new host so it’s likely that you haven’t even come close to recouping your initial outlay yet so paying for advertising is out of the question.
 But I think it’s fair to assume that you are prepared to devote a little time to increasing your bookings.

-After all, there is your empty room or apartment sitting their empty just crying out for guests and you’re not ready to give up yet.
+After all, there is your empty room or apartment sitting there empty just crying out for guests and you’re not ready to give up yet.

 HOW CAN YOU ATTRACT VIEWERS TO YOUR LISTING?